bhch/django-jsonform/docs/schema.rst

 - ``properties`` (alias ``keys``; **required**) - Specifies the keys (or fields) in a dict/object.
-- ``additionalProperties`` - Allow users to add extra keys not delclared in the schema.
+- ``additionalProperties`` - Allow users to add extra keys not declared in the schema.
 - ``title`` - Specify a title for the dict.